 The method is basically the same for Oyster mushrooms as it is with Winecaps.

-MATERIALS: Grain or sawdust spawn (4 lb.) work for this method.
-If using straw, obviously make sure it’s not hay, and it’s better to break it up into 1- 3 inch pieces.
+MATERIALS: Grain or sawdust spawn (2.5 lb.) work for this method.
+Straw is preferred over anything else (obviously make sure it’s not hay) and it’s better to break it up into 1- 3 inch pieces.
+You can also use other agricultural byproducts, like cotton waste, corn stalks and leaves, and sawdust.

 SITE PREP: Clear away any plants down to bare soil.
-You can also lay down cardboard and soil on top.
-A raised bed also works.
+You can also lay down cardboard on top.
+A raised bed with cardboard on top also works.

 BUILD THE BED: The layering method is the same as with Winecaps.
 Start with a straw layer and sprinkle broken up spawn on top and keep layering until desired bed height is reached.
 Make sure top layer is straw.